v3nomsh4nk/v3nomsh4nk/README.md

 ︵‿ ⊹ ︵‿୨ ♡ ୧‿︵ ⊹ ‿︵
 ﹒୨𝑒  4G41N, IM TAKEN.
 DON'T FLIRT WITH ME!!!! also please dont mention the whole venomshank saga, it makes me uncomfortable basic dni.. just be a decent person and treat me like a person. no i am not ur favorite character.
-GO away
+GO away.. also dni if ur a griefer yume.. sorry yall js make me uncomfortable!! nothing against yumes th0

 ## ⠀ྀི𓎟𓎟⠀⠀⠀PLEASE INT IF....⠀ㅤ｡